Andrew McCutchen Preview, Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff ranks 26th in MLB with a collective 8.1 strikeouts per nine innings.
+- The pitching staff for the Cardinals has a collective eight K/9, the third-worst in MLB.

-- The Cardinals have the 23rd-ranked team ERA across all league pitching staffs (4.62).
+- The Cardinals have a 4.64 team ERA that ranks 23rd among all league pitching staffs.

-- Cardinals pitchers combine to give up 127 home runs (one per game), the fewest in baseball.
+- Cardinals pitchers combine to allow the first-fewest home runs in baseball (128 total, one per game).

-- The Cardinals will send Wainwright (3-8) to the mound for his 17th start of the season.
-He is 3-8 with an 8.42 ERA and 41 strikeouts in 72 2/3 innings pitched.
+- Thompson (2-5) makes the start for the Cardinals, his third of the season.

-- The righty last pitched on Thursday against the New York Mets, when he went six innings, allowing three earned runs while giving up four hits.
+- In his most recent appearance on Saturday, the lefty tossed five innings against the New York Mets, giving up two earned runs while surrendering six hits.

-- The 41-year-old has put up an 8.42 ERA and 5.1 strikeouts per nine innings across 16 games this season, while giving up a batting average of .362 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.